gap-system/gap/CONTRIBUTING.md

 # Contributing to GAP

-We invite everyone to contribute by submitting patches, pull requests, and bug reports.
+We invite everyone to contribute by submitting patches, pull requests, bug reports, and code reviews.
 We would like to make the contributing process as easy as possible.

 ## Packages versus contributions to the "core" system